 If ELI students need documentation of enrollment, they may request a verification letter.
 To receive an enrollment verification letter, speak to your instructor or ELI staff.
 For letter requests regarding your immigration status, please contact International@Millersville.edu or visit the Office of International Programs & Services in Lyle Hall.

 IPS and the ELI want to provide a good experience for you.
 For students in the ELI, we seek to offer a unique, wonderful, and strategic learning environment.
 Our team works hard to make it the best experience possible for you.
 We give support wherever possible.
 We also maintain an “open door” policy.
 ELI students may speak with the Academic Coordinator, Assistant Director of International Student Success, or Director of the Office of International Programs and Services.
 The full IPS staff is available to all ELI and other international students and scholars if there is a situation or issue causing you difficulty.
 Our team will be happy to talk with you.

 To file a complaint:

-- Please request a Complaint Form from the IPS office or in your handbook.
+- Request a Complaint Form from the IPS office or in your handbook.

 - Complete the form including all details possible; include examples if possible.

-- Submit form by email or give in person to the IPS office using one of methods described in detail in the International Student & Scholar Handbook.
+- Submit form by email or give in person to the IPS office using one of methods described in detail in the Student Handbook.

 Students are expected to attend classes throughout the entire semester, from the first date through to the final class.
 If extraordinary circumstances exist, such as an illness or death in the family, a student may request permission to depart early.
 Students must meet with ELI staff to ensure that their academic requirements are met and that their academic and immigration record is not affected.
 Failure to do so may result in suspension or expulsion from the ELI.
 Related to this, please review the Office of International Programs and Service's information regarding how absences and departures may affect your immigration status.